-The ELD program provides students with services and tools needed for academic success
+Providing students services and tools for academic

 How do we serve linguistically-diverse students?